awsdocs/aws-kms-developer-guide/doc_source/ct-disablekey.md

 # DisableKey<a name="ct-disablekey"></a>

 The following example shows an AWS CloudTrail log entry for the [DisableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKey.html) operation\.
-For information about enabling and disabling customer master keys in AWS KMS, see [Enabling and disabling keys](enabling-keys.md)\.
+For information about enabling and disabling AWS KMS keys in AWS KMS, see [Enabling and disabling keys](enabling-keys.md)\.

 ```
 {